-The community site for letterboxing on Dartmoor
+The original site for letterboxing.

 Letterboxing began on Dartmoor, with the first box placed by James Perrott in 1854 at Cranmere pool.
 It is now popular in areas all over the world and is credited with being the inspiration for Geocaching.

 The forum has many years of content from other letterboxes and is an actively maintained source of information.